-If you have not taken instructions from the will-maker directly, then you should attend on execution, or meet with the will-maker prior to the execution of the will, in order to confirm the will-maker's wishes.
-Otherwise, you risk a claim that the will did not reflect the willmaker's intentions.
+If you have not taken instructions from the will-maker directly, then you should attend on execution, or meet with the will-maker prior to the execution of the will, in order to confirm the will-maker's wishes, that the wishes are those of the will-maker themselves (and not the product of any undue influence), and that the will-maker possesses testamentary capacity.
+Otherwise, you risk a claim that the will did not reflect the will-maker's intentions or is not valid.
 When confirming the instructions from an elderly client or a client with diminished capacity who has not given you the instructions directly, you should not ask the person to indicate agreement to the provisions-rather, ask the person to inform you what their dispositive intentions are, to ensure that they have knowledge and approval of the will you have drafted (Re Worrell (1969), 8 D.L.R.
 (3d) 36).